Toggling harpoon

 The toggling harpoon is an ancient weapon and tool used in whaling to impale a whale when thrown.
 Unlike earlier harpoon versions which had only one point, a toggling harpoon has a two-part point.
 One half of the point is firmly attached to the thrusting base, while the other half of the point is fitted over this first point like a cap and attached to the rest of the point with sinew or another string-like material.
 When the harpoon is thrust into an animal, the top half of the point detaches and twists horizontally into the animal under the skin, allowing hunters to haul the animal to ship or shore.
 This harpoon technology lodges the toggling head of the harpoon underneath both the animal's skin and blubber, and instead lodges the point in the muscle, which also prevents the harpoon slipping out.

 History

-Toggling harpoons are first associated with the Red Paint culture of New England and Atlantic Canada (c.
-5500 BC to c.
-4000 BC).
-The earliest known toggling harpoon head was found at a 7000-year-old Red Paint burial site in Labrador, at the L'Anse Amour Site.
-They were probably used to harvest swordfish and seals, the bones of which have been found at Red Paint sites.